-Brave the Page, our brand new NaNoWriMo handbook for young writers, is available for pre-order!
+Brave the Page, our NaNoWriMo handbook for young writers, is available to order!
 Partly a how-to guide on the nitty-gritty of writing, partly a collection of inspiration to set (and meet) ambitious goals, this is our go-to resource for middle-grade writers.
-Check out this Brave the Page excerpt on generating novel ideas:
+Check out this Brave the Page excerpt on revision from bestselling author Scott Westerfeld:

 At the end of drafting a novel, I’m usually in need of a laugh, so I return to the very first pages I wrote.
 It’s like looking at photos of myself in middle school: How innocent I was back then!
 How badly dressed!
 But what I’ve gained since those early days isn’t so much wisdom (or a better haircut) but perspective.
 I can see now where things were headed.

 Alas, when looking at old pictures, you can’t go back and give yourself advice.
 But with first drafts you can!
 In that moment before revising begins, you’re no longer stuck in the hurly-burly of “What happens next?” and “What’s this character’s motivation?”
 You have perspective.

 So here’s a suggestion: the first day of a revision is the perfect time to outline your novel again.
 Perhaps we should call it re-outlining, or simply stepping back.